Cedar Shake Siding

-Cedar Shakes are so beautiful and long-lasting wood shingles that are so often seen on coastal homes.
+Cedar shake siding is so beautiful and long-lasting wood shingles that are so often seen on coastal homes.

 If left untreated, they will naturally gray as seen here.
-If the cedar shakes are not cleaned on a regularly basis (every 3-5 years), mold and mildew will set in over time, which is what happened to our home here in coastal Maine, that we recently inherited from my parents.
-To see more about this coastal Maine home, CLICK HERE.
+If the cedar shakes are not cleaned on a regular basis (every 3-5 years), mold and mildew will set in over time, which is what happened to our home here in coastal Maine.

 Below are some photos of the home as we inherited it this past fall of 2019 after almost 30 years of weathering.
 Looking back, I can not believe the transformation.